 2021-2022 Course Catalog

 - GLST 100: Intro to Global Studies (6 units)

 - The equivalent of a minor in one additional language (~30 to 66 units, depending on incoming students’ initial proficiency, i.e., where they begin their minor, and on the requirements of the chosen language.)

-Alternatively, some students may choose to fulfill the language requirement through the completion of GER+5 courses in one language plus three terms (or the equivalent of one year) in either a second language or mathematics/statistics/modeling.
+Alternatively, some students may choose to fulfill the language requirement through the completion of GER+3 courses in one language plus three terms (or the equivalent of one year) in either a second language or mathematics/statistics/modeling.
 The combination of languages must clearly contribute to a particular project or career ambition, be approved by an advisor in global studies and demonstrate coherence with respect to the chosen track.
-Languages acquired during an off-campus experience are acceptable as long as the student achieves linguistic and cultural competency equivalent to the GER requirement.
+Languages acquired during an off-campus experience are acceptable as long as the student achieves linguistic and cultural competency equivalent to the GER language competency requirement.

 - In consultation with a global studies faculty advisor, students must choose a set of eight six-unit thematically connected electives that meet the goals of one track listed below.
 Students and advisors should consult the departmental website carefully when selecting courses that count toward their track in the global studies major.
 All electives must satisfy the following requirements.

-- Three six-unit courses from the social sciences at the introductory or intermediate level (course numbers 100-300 or above); (18 units)
+- Three six-unit courses from the social sciences at the introductory or intermediate level (course numbers 100-300 or above);

 - Two six-unit courses at the advanced level (course number 400+).
-One course must be from the social sciences; the other comes from the fields of arts, humanities or musicology.
+One course must be from the social sciences; the other comes from the fields of arts, humanities, or musicology.

-- Note: No more than two 100-level courses may count toward the elective requirements, and no more than two upper-level language department courses may be double-counted for the track and the language minor (or minor equivalent).
+- No more than two 100-level courses may count toward the elective requirements, and no more than two upper-level language department courses may be double-counted for the track and the language minor (or minor equivalent).